Whether you are ‘writing content’, ‘designing a marketing strategy’, or ‘building links’, you want to ensure that your reach is maximized.

-A key issue faced at the start of the process of searching for keywords can be having the knowledge of what potential buyers might be searching for.
-The good news is, that even if you are starting out with zero knowledge about a topic area, or building a website from scratch, there are a host of useful tools available to bring you up to speed and provide you with the keywords you will need.
+A key issue faced at the start of the process of searching for keywords can be knowing what potential buyers might be searching for.
+The good news is, that even if you are starting with zero knowledge about a topic area, or building a website from scratch, there are a host of useful tools available to bring you up to speed and provide you with the keywords you will need.

 If sentence generation is what you’re struggling with, Long Tail Pro helps you find and produce long-tail keyword phrases using seed keywords, as well as analyze your competitors.
 Similarly, SpyFu and KeywordSpy help you stay ahead of competitors.
 However, perhaps the best tool out there that combines the functionality of all of these tools is provided by SemRush.